alekhyasajja/human-adapation-to-AR/README.md

 ### Position data

-- Add the position scripts to the objects. each axis requires a seperate script or the data can not be limited using substring.
+- Add the position scripts to the objects (px,py,pz). each axis requires a seperate script or the data can not be limited using substring.
 - repeat steps 5 and 6 from above

 ### Stimulation script